 Reviews should be written in a manner that is accessible to a general readership rather than to an academic audience.
 Footnotes and references must be kept to a minimum.
 For writing in English, CONVERGENCE accepts UK and US spellings.
 Numbers ten and under are spelt out; 11 and overuse numerals.
-Include the title, author, place of publication, publisher, number of pages, ISBN in the title space of your review.
+Include the title, author, place of publication, publisher and number of pages with your review.